 Steps for How to Respond to the Marital or Parentage Request to Produce Documents

-When preparing your written response, please do the following:
+When preparing your written responses to deliver to our firm for review, please do the following:

 - Please retype each request in the same order at listed in the Request to Produce.

 - Make a copy or scan of the requested document